cloudmesh-community/fa18-523-88/technologies/chapters/tech/activemq.md

 value on top of this specifications.
 ActiveMQ is used in many scenarios such as heterogeneous application integration, as a replacement for RPC and to loosen the coupling between applications.

+**Some of the features present in Apache ActiveMQ [@www-activeMQ]:**
+ - Supports cross language clients and protocols(Java,C,C++,Ruby, Perl,Python PHP)
+ - Supports JMS1.1 and J2EE1.4
+ - REST API provides a technology agnostic API
+ - Designed for clustering, client-server and peer based communnication